nuremics/nuremics/README.md

   e2@{ animate: true }
 ```

 Each **process item** integrated into the **application** defines its own set of inputs and outputs, specific to its internal algorithmic logic.
 When these **process items** are assembled into a workflow, the **application** itself exposes a higher-level set of inputs and outputs.
-These define the I/O interface presented to the end user, who provides the necessary input data and retrieves the final results upon execution.
+These define the I/O interface presented to the end-user, who provides the necessary input data and retrieves the final results upon execution.

 The assembly step is performed through a mapping between the internal I/O data of each **process item** and the global I/O interface of the **application**.
 This mapping mechanism serves multiple purposes:

-- It defines which data are exposed to the end user (and how they are displayed) and which remain internal to the workflow.
+- It defines which data are exposed to the end-user (and how they are displayed) and which remain internal to the workflow.

 - It manages the data dependencies between **process items**, when the output of one process is used as input for another.

 This notably ensures a coherent and seamless management of data across the workflow, while delivering a clean and focused I/O interface tailored to the user's needs.

-The mapping between a **process item** and the **application** starts by specifying which process input parameters are exposed to the end user, and how they are labeled in the **application** input interface.
+The mapping between a **process item** and the **application** starts by specifying which process input parameters are exposed to the end-user, and how they are labeled in the **application** input interface.

 ```mermaid
 erDiagram